 We are living in a time period in which extreme political polarization and demonization of the other is the status quo.
 This challenging environment is particularly stressful and draining on adolescents as they navigate the tricky tension between forming an individual identity and a competing need for social belonging.

-How can we help our high school students meet these challenges?
+How can we help our high school and upper middle school students meet these challenges?

-As such, we have created new materials for high school students called Mahloket Matters: Navigating Inner Challenges and Societal Discord through Jewish Text and Social-Emotional Learning, which harness Jewish texts and Social Emotional Learning skills in an interactive and experiential manner.
-These materials were inspired by and adapted from the Pardes Mahloket Matters: How to Disagree Constructively project.
+As such, powered by Pardes North America, PCJE has created a new curriculum for high school and upper middle school students called Mahloket Matters: Healing Our Broken Discourse – Navigating Inner Challenges and Societal Discord through Jewish Text and Social-Emotional Learning.
+These interactive materials foster a constructive disagreement mindset via Jewish text study and Social-Emotional learning.
+These materials were inspired by and adapted from the Pardes project, Mahloket Matters: How to Disagree Constructively.

-The educational materials consist of 3 versatile units that can be used for in-person or distance learning.
+The curriculum consists of three versatile units that can be used for in-person or distance learning.
 They can also be integrated in a variety of contexts.
-For example, a school may choose to incorporate them into its Judaic Studies curriculum, advisory program, debate club, or as a special series leading up to the November 2020 US presidential election.
+For example, a school may choose to incorporate them into its Judaic Studies curriculum, advisory program, debate club, or as a special theme for the school year.

-Each unit comes with a comprehensive educator’s guide, accompanying slides, and student materials.
-The units address the following essential questions:
+Each unit comes with a comprehensive educator’s guide, editable student workbook, and editable slides.

 - What is the point of interacting with people who disagree with me?